Since I posted about my peas vs snail battle, I’ve had a couple of emails asking about growing the little green pods in containers.

 Sowing seeds every three weeks (snail problems permitting) keeps me in peas throughout Spring and Summer.
 I also go for early sowing under a sheet of Perspex, and a quick one in September whilst hoping for an Indian Summer.

-Of course, peas are possibly the most suitable veg for freezing, so another idea is to grow loads and loads and loads, stick them in a big bag, and save for the dark Wintertime.
+Of course, peas are possibly the most suitable vegetable for freezing, so another idea is to grow loads and loads and loads, stick them in a big bag, and save for the dark Wintertime.

 They’ll be a welcome burst of summer sweetness alongside all that root veg!